 Judicial College of Victoria

-The Judicial College of Victoria (JCV) provides education for judges, magistrates and VCAT members by delivering a continuing professional development scheme and a range of online publications and bench books.
-JCV was established by the Judicial College of Victoria Act 2001 (VIC) and has its own governing Board.
+The Judicial College provides education for judges, magistrates and VCAT members by delivering a continuing professional development scheme and a range of online publications and bench books.
+The Judicial College was established by the Judicial College of Victoria Act 2001 (VIC) and has its own governing Board.

 Chief Executive Officer: Samantha Burchell